 Following the paths of monks to Meteora

-The Meteora is a complex of Eastern Orthodox monasteries built on beautiful natural sandstone pillars.
+Meteora is a complex of Greek Orthodox monasteries built on natural sandstone pillars.
 Today four monasteries and two nunneries are open to the public.

 If there is one place that you must visit is Meteora in central Greece.
 This huge Eastern Orthodox monastic complex is unlike anywhere else in the world – and despite how overused this phrase is nowadays, at Meteora it means the exact picture.
 If the unearthly landscape of massive pillar-like mountains and columns weren’t striking enough, monks went ahead and built huge monasteries ON TOP of them 800 years ago.
 6 of them are still working monasteries nowadays and are open to the public if you are willing to make the trek up to them.